Music Program

 Music Theory

 This continuous course studies of the rudiments of music progressively advancing to the fundamentals of two-voice counterpoint, the treatment of consonance and dissonance, and incorporates elements of 16th and 18th century practice.
-The advanced course levels examines the contemporary music language-set theory, twelve-tone, serial music and introduces Schenkerian analysis among other theoretical writings of the twentieth century.
+The advanced course levels examine the contemporary music language-set theory, twelve-tone, serial music and introduces Schenkerian analysis among other theoretical writings of the twentieth century.

 Conducting